Star Maa: Star Maa Parivaar Awards

-Star Maa Music is an Indian Telugu language music pay television channel launched in 2008. owned by The Walt Disney Company India. a wholly owned by The Walt Disney Company.
-It primarily telecasts Telugu language music.

-Logos

 Reception

 The channel is one of the most watched top five Telugu GECs.
 As of 2010, it remained the third most watched Telugu GEC.
 In the last quarter of 2014, Maa TV overtook Gemini TV to become the leader.

 Since 2017, the viewership of the channel started to have a great jump and it consistently became the most watched Telugu GEC after the launch of Bigg Boss Telugu with a record viewership and GRPs not garnered by any Telugu GEC.
 In week 26 while it had 529 GRPs in week 28, it jumped to 828.
 While as in week 28, it was at third position, in week 29, it became the most watched Telugu GEC.
 In week 34 of 2018, it became the third most watched Indian Television channel with 936 GRPs.
 In week 30 of 2019, it garnered its highest GRP of 1108 being third most watched Indian channel.
-In week 33, it maintained its top position with 1068 GRPs.